olioapps/typescript-starter-lab/README.md

 - Asked more directly to create a ticket for FileSystem and that worked

 Overall, the tickets created were a good starting point but needed more information and specificity.

+## Regenerating new tickets for FileSystem

+### Overview
+Our understanding of the problem set has changed based on feedback from Dustin.
+We are going to regenerate the tickets for FileSystem to reflect the new understanding of the layers of the application.

+### Resources

+### Notes